-Some are driven by the prospect of bustling cities, thriving nightlife, job opportunities, and of course, some persuasive tax incentives.
+Some are driven by the prospect of bustling cities (like San Juan), thriving nightlife, job opportunities, and of course, some persuasive tax incentives.

-Yet Puerto Rico is also a magnet for ocean enthusiasts looking to live a simple outdoor existence, and it’s home to some of the world’s best waves as well as some awesome diving spots.
+For ocean lovers, Puerto Rico offers a lot of options, and it’s home to some of the world’s best waves as well as some awesome diving spots.
 What’s more, there are also tonnes of laid-back areas that are great for people hoping to kick back and relax in the sunshine and enjoy their much-deserved retirements.

 Clearly, Puerto Rico has something for everyone, but with s many options, how do you decide where best to make your new home?
-Read on for our list of the best places to live in Puerto Rico.
+Read on for our list of the best places to live in Puerto Rico, even some hidden gems.

 Best for: Chilled vibes and surfing, scuba, and snorkeling

 Location: West coast

 With a population of just over 1,000 Rincón, located on Puerto Rico’s west coast, is the place to be if you’re into watersports.

 It’s home to some of the Caribbean’s finest waves, and surfers flock here from all around the globe.
 Maria’s, Domes, Tres, and Palmas are all popular surfing beaches, and skilled surfers will love the chance to catch a ride on the hollow barrels that form there, especially during the winter months when the waves are at their peak.